Presidency of James Madison: West Florida

 The acquisition of West Florida from Spain had been one of President Jefferson's major goals.
 Jefferson and James Monroe, who had negotiated the Louisiana Purchase, contended that the purchase had included West Florida, and Madison continued to uphold this claim.
 Spanish control of its New World colonies had weakened due to the ongoing Peninsular War, and Spain exercised little effective control over West Florida and East Florida.
 Madison was especially concerned about the possibility of the British taking control of the region, which, along with Canada, would give the British Empire control of territories on the northern and southern borders of the United States.
 However, the United States was reluctant to go to war for the territory when France or Great Britain might intervene.

 Madison sent William Wykoff into West Florida in the hopes of convincing the settlers of the region to request annexation by the United States.
 Partly due to Wykoff's prodding, the people of West Florida held the St. Johns Plains Convention in July 1810.
-Most of those who were elected to the convention had been born in the United States, and they largely favored independence from Spain, but they feared that declaring independence would provoke a Spanish military response.
+Most of those elected to the convention had been born in the U.S. and largely favored independence from Spain.
+However, they feared that declaring independence would provoke a Spanish military response.
 In September 1810, after learning that the Spanish governor of West Florida had requested military assistance from Spain, a militia made up of West Floridians and led by Philemon Thomas captured the Spanish fort at Baton Rouge.
 The leaders of the St. Johns Plains Convention declared the establishment of the Republic of West Florida and requested that Madison send troops to prevent a Spanish reprisal.
 Acting on his own initiative, the governor of Mississippi Territory, David Holmes, ordered U.S. Army soldiers into West Florida.
 In what became known as the October Proclamation, Madison announced that the United States had taken control of the Republic of West Florida, assigning it to the Territory of Orleans.
 Spain retained control of the portion of West Florida east of the Perdido River.
 Madison also employed George Mathews to stir up a rebellion against Spain in East Florida and the remaining Spanish portions of West Florida, but this effort proved unsuccessful.
 Spain would later recognize U.S. control of West Florida in the 1819 Adams–Onís Treaty, in which Spain also ceded control of East Florida.